Content 1100 styling change to allow custom header

 The impact of our engagement in practice

-Investors remain heavily focused on ESG (especially climate change) and how it is being captured and reflected in the financial statements.
-We continue to engage with the investor community to better understand the calls for additional transparency in our audit reports and discuss how material climate risk exposures are factored into our audit process.
+Investors continue to be very focused on developments in the ESG agenda, and in particular sustainability and climate risks and how their impact is being reflected in financial statements.
+We continue to engage with the investor community to better respond to calls for additional transparency in our audit reports and discuss how material climate risk exposures are factored into our audit process.
+We include insight into our assessment in the long form audit report of every FTSE 350 company.

 Political engagement